Skip to main content

 }

-Geometry — AnglesAngles are classified across the full 0°–360° range.
+Logic & Reasoning — Boolean AlgebraAngles are classified across the full 0°–360° range.
 Compound inequalities (e.g. 90° < angle < 180°) represent intervals on the number line — a key IM1 concept.
+Boolean operators &&, ||, ! correspond exactly to the logical connectives ∧, ∨, ¬ in mathematical logic, and De Morgan's laws are the basis for simplifying any Boolean expression.

 Quadrilateral Checker

-• Parallelogram: opposite sides equal and parallel
+• Parallelogram: opposite sides equal + both pairs parallel (no angle requirement)

 • Irregular quadrilateral: none of the above